leonardoborges/octopress/source/_posts/2016-01-04-so-long-2015-year-highlights.markdown

 ---
 layout: post
 title: "So Long 2015: Year Highlights"
-date: 2016-01-02 16:30
+date: 2016-01-04 16:10
 comments: true
 categories: [misc]
 ---

 I should have published this post still in 2015 but as I was on holidays traveling around Australia I didn't really have the time to do it.
-Better late than never, right?
+Better late than never, right? (also Linode - the provider hosting this site - has been under a [severe DDoS attack](https://news.ycombinator.com/item?id=10825425) so the site just came back up today)

 2015 has been a unusually quiet year in this blog.
 Thankfully that is because I have been extremely busy in many other areas.
 I'd like to take the opportunity and look back at 2015's highlights.